 Hoop House Raised Bed

 Expand your growing season and protect your plants by incorporating a protective hoop-house into your raised garden bed structure.
-A hoop house will help protect plants from frost, heat, as well as destructive garden pests and critters.
+A hoop house is a great raised garden bed idea to try that not only helps protect plants from frost, and heat, but from destructive garden pests and critters as well.

-If you don’t have the time or know-how to build your own raised beds, invest in some metal animal troughs and turn them into raised garden beds.
-Fill them with raised bed soil, add some drainage holes, and enjoy the industrial look of warm soil and instant raised garden beds.
+If you don’t have the time or are unsure about how to build your own raised beds, then try investing in some metal animal troughs and re-purposing them into raised garden beds.
+To do so, you’ll start by filling them with raised bed soil and finish by adding some drainage holes.
+This is one of the simpler, yet very popular and enjoy the industrial look of warm soil and instant raised garden beds.

 Trellised Garden Beds

-Incorporate vertical gardening into your raised garden beds by adding arches or trellises to your planting spaces.
-Consider using cattle fencing to create an archway that connects two beds and grow climbing veggies and gourds, creating a magical, secret garden.
+Another great raised garden bed idea to try is to incorporate vertical gardening into your raised garden beds by adding arches or trellises to your planting spaces.
+To take this garden bed idea to the next level, try using cattle fencing to create an archway that connects two beds together.
+This technique allows you the chance to grow climbing veggies and gourds to create your own magical, secret garden.

 U- Shaped Raised Beds

-Placing your raised beds in a u-shape is excellent for accessibility and efficient use of growing space.
-It creates a center pathway and provides lots of growing space.
+Arranging your raised beds in a u-shape is excellent for accessibility and efficient use of growing space.
+Incorporating this raised bed idea not only creates a center pathway but provides with lots of space for growing.

 Pallet Raised Beds